Scent of a Woman (1992 film): Plot

-Charlie Simms is a scholarship student at Baird, an exclusive preparatory school.
-Karen hires him to watch her uncle, retired Army Lieutenant Colonel Frank Slade, during Thanksgiving weekend.
+Charlie Simms is a scholarship student at Baird, an exclusive New England preparatory school.
+Karen Rossi hires him to watch her uncle, retired Army Lieutenant Colonel Frank Slade, during Thanksgiving weekend.
 Charlie accepts so he can buy a plane ticket home to Gresham, Oregon for Christmas.
-He meets Frank, a highly decorated, blind, Vietnam War veteran who has become a cantankerous and cynical alcoholic.
+He meets Frank, a highly decorated, blind Vietnam War veteran who has become a cantankerous and cynical alcoholic.

-Charlie and student George Willis Jr. witness three classmates set up a prank to damage the headmaster, Mr. Trask's sports car and humiliate him.
-Afterward, Trask learns of the witnesses, and unsuccessfully presses them to name the perpetrators.
+Charlie and student George Willis Jr. witness three classmates set up a prank to humiliate the headmaster, Mr. Trask, by dousing his prized automobile, a Jaguar XJS, with flour and water.
+Afterward, Trask learns of the witnesses and unsuccessfully presses them to name the perpetrators.
 He privately offers Charlie virtually guaranteed acceptance to Harvard University if he informs on the other students.
 Trask schedules a meeting of the school disciplinary committee to take place on the Monday after the Thanksgiving weekend.

 Frank Slade unexpectedly takes Charlie on a trip to New York City and arranges their stay at the Waldorf-Astoria hotel.
 During dinner in the Oak Room at the Plaza Hotel, Frank reveals that the goals of his trip are to stay at a luxurious hotel, enjoy good food and wine, visit his older brother, and have sex with a "terrific" woman.
 Afterward, he intends to die by suicide.

-On Thanksgiving Day, they visit Frank's brother at his home in White Plains, New York.
-Frank provokes everyone at dinner, which ends up in a confrontation with his nephew Randy, who reveals that Frank was not blinded heroically in combat, but in an accident that occurred when he drunkenly juggled live grenades to show off for a group of younger officers.
-Frank assaults Randy for repeatedly calling Charlie "Chuck", a name Charlie despises, revealing his growing affection for Charlie.
+On Thanksgiving Day, they visit Frank's brother at his home in White Plains.
+Frank provokes everyone at dinner, which ends in a confrontation with his nephew Randy, who reveals that Frank was not blinded heroically in combat, but in an accident that occurred when he drunkenly juggled live grenades to show off for a group of younger officers.
+Frank assaults Randy for repeatedly calling Charlie "Chucky", a name Charlie despises, revealing Frank's growing affection for Charlie.

-As they return to NYC, Charlie mentions his problem at school.
+As they return to the city, Charlie mentions his problem at school.
 Frank advises he turn informant, warning that George will probably submit to Trask's pressure, so he should act first so he can attend Harvard.
-While at a restaurant, Frank identifies the scent of a young woman waiting for her date.
+While at The Pierre's Cotillion Ballroom, Frank identifies the scent (Ogleby Sisters soap) of a young woman waiting for her date.
 He introduces himself and offers to teach her the tango.
 The evening ends with Frank having sex with a high-class escort, completing the stated objectives of his trip.